Here's what you'll get:

 Forget to check an applicant's references?
 If that employee later commits criminal misdeeds, you can face a massive negligent-hiring lawsuit.

-Pennsylvania Employment Law aims to safeguard against them.
+Minnesota Employment Law aims to safeguard against them.
 Lawsuit-happy employees may rely on friendly juries and ferocious attorneys.
 But with the guidance right here, right now, you may never have to face them in court.

 Spread the word across the company